AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/09_Business.rst

 AdaCore being the author of this booklet, it's difficult for us to be fair in our description of other Ada compilation technologies.
-We will leave to the reader the responsibility of forging hir or her own opinion.
+We will leave to the readers the responsibility of forging their own opinion.
 If they present a credible alternative to the GNAT compiler, then this whole section can be considered as void.